kevinwlu/dsd/Nexys-A7/Lab-5/README.md

 ### 6. Change the wailing speed

-* Use the eight slide switches (SW0-SW7) on the Nexys 4 DDR board to set the wailing speed
+* Use the eight slide switches (SW0-SW7) on the Nexys A7 board to set the wailing speed

 * Add these as inputs to siren.vhd

-* Get the correct pin numbers for these switches from the Nexys 4 DDR Reference Manual
+* Get the correct pin numbers for these switches from the Nexys A7 Reference Manual

 ### 7. Add a second wail instance to drive the right audio channel